Redderpears/phnx_io_ros/README.md

 ### phnx_io_ros

-This package allows the ROS aspect of phoenix to interface with the CAN bus that will run the physical karts drive-by-wire system and receive CAN messages to translate to speed values.
-This package will also be responsible for controlling the kart state based on CAN bus status.
+Interface between ROS and the CAN bus.
+Handles receiving sensor data and also processing commands to control actuators.

 ### Topics

 #### Publishes

-- `/odom_ack` : AckermannDrive message that contains the current steering angle received on the topic `/robot/cmd_vel` as well as the current throttle/brake value which will be stored in the resulting messages acceleration field.
-  The speed field of the AckermannDrive message contains the last received speed message from the CAN bus.
-  If no speed messages have been received, then the speed field will be zero.
+- `/odom_can` : Odom messages containing data from the CAN bus.

 #### Subscribes

-- `/robot/ack_vel`: AckermannDrive messages coming from the controller that contain steering angle and throttle/brake values to be sent to the CAN bus.
+- `/robot/ack_vel`: AckermannDrive commands to control vehicle.
+These are passed through a PID loop and then sent to the CAN bus.
+- `/odom`: Filtered odom values to provide better feedback to the PID loop.

 ### Params